ptakdotio/alt-tcm-frontend/README.md

 watch on TCM.
 It uses TCM's API, but adds filters so you can pare down the list.

+## How do I use it?

+Just go to <http://tcm.ptak.io/> and give it a try!

 ## Why did you make this?

 I find TCM's web interface a little bit cumbersome to use.
 You can't filter on